Please note: Application portal will be unavailable from 27 December - 1 January 2022 due to planned maintenance.

 Remember please submit only one application.
 Multiple projects (up to three) can be listed on one application.

 You are encouraged to contact potential supervisors by email to discuss project-specific aspects of the proposed research at an early stage.
 General enquiries should be directed to the GSNOCS Office Team – firstname.lastname@example.org

 Our recruitment philosophy

 GSNOCS seeks the best prospective research students regardless of their particular scientific interests.
-In other words we aim, wherever possible, to recruit the best students rather than to fill particular projects.
 We put a huge amount of effort into the recruitment process to meet this objective.
 We receive hundreds of applicants and interview around 100 candidates a year.
-Those candidates invited for interview spend a whole day at NOCS getting to know the institution, meeting supervisors, and going through the interview process.
-International candidates will be offered a Skype interview.
-Please check the projects(s) for any restrictions on applications i.e Eligibility criteria before applying.
+Please check the projects(s) for any restrictions on applications, e.g., eligibility criteria before applying.